© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bestwood Colliery engine house is a scheduled monument protected by Historic England under reference 1017653.
 View the official record →

-Bestwood Colliery Engine House is a Grade II listed structure located in Nottinghamshire that represents the industrial heritage of the East Midlands coalfield.
+Bestwood Colliery engine house is a substantial Victorian industrial structure located in Nottinghamshire, dating from the mid-nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017653.

 Bestwood Colliery engine house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017653.